secretstartups/handbook/job-families/engineering/technical-writing-manager/index.html.md

 ### Hiring Process

 * Screening call with a recruiter.
+* Interview with Technical Writer.
+The interviewer will spend time learning about understand your management style, your approach to writing work, your experience with docs-as-code workflows, and your technical abilities.
+* Interview with an Engineering or Product Manager.
+The interviewer will spend time learning about your management experience, the type of teams you have led, and your management style.
+Be prepared to talk about your approach to writing work, your experience with docs-as-code workflows, and your technical abilities, too.
 * Interview with Technical Writing Manager.
-In this interview, the interviewer will be looking to understand your managerial experiences and your experience with docs as code.
-The interviewer will also be looking to understand how you define strategy, how you work with cross-functional partners, how you've handled conflict, and how you dealt with difficult situations in the past.
+The peer interviewer will spend time learning about your managerial experience, your experience with docs-as-code workflows, how you define strategy, how you work with cross-functional partners, how you handle conflict, and how you have dealt with difficult situations in the past.
-* Interview with Technical Writer.
-In this interview, the interviewer will spend a lot of time trying to understand the experience you have as a manager, as well as what type of teams you have led and your management style.
-Do be prepared to talk about your approach to writing work, experience with docs-as-code workflows, and your technical abilities, too.
 * Interview with Senior Manager, Technical Writing.
-In this interview, the interviewer will spend a lot of time trying to understand the experience you have as a manager, what types of teams you have led, and your management style.
-The interviewer will also want to understand how you define strategy, how you work with cross-functional partners, how you've handled conflict, and how you've dealt with difficult situations in the past.
-Do be prepared to talk about your editing experience and technical abilities, too.
-* Interview with VP of UX.
-In this interview, the interviewer will spend a lot of time trying to understand the experience you have as a manager, what types of teams you have led, and your management style.
-The interviewer will also want to understand how you define strategy, how you work with cross-functional partners, how you've handled conflict, and how you've dealt with difficult situations in the past.
-Do be prepared to talk about your work and technical abilities, too.
+The interviewer will spend time learning about your management style, past experiences, and career goals.

 ## Senior Manager, Technical Writing

-The Senior Manager, Technical Writing reports to the VP of UX.
-Technical Writing Managers report to the Senior Manager, Technical Writing.
+The Senior Manager of Technical Writing reports to the VP of UX.
+Technical Writing Managers report to the Senior Manager of Technical Writing.

 ### Job Grade